Slymeball/Figura-Wiki/docs/faq.md

 ### How can I get support?

-You can ask a question at any time through the [#:grey_question:丨figura-hellp Forum](https://discord.com/channels/805969743466332191/1019675294237466734) (yes, it is spelt hellp) in the [Discord server](https://discord.gg/ekHGHcH8Af).
+You can ask a question at any time through the [#❔️丨figura-hellp Forum](https://discord.com/channels/805969743466332191/1019675294237466734) (yes, it is spelt hellp) in the [Discord server](https://discord.gg/ekHGHcH8Af).
 People are usually on stand-by and can help you with any issue you have.

 Alternatively, you can request an avatar, script, model, or texture using the [#💌丨avatar-requests](https://discord.com/channels/805969743466332191/880450932247261215) channel.
 People fill requests out of their own free time and will, so please do not rush them and please be grateful of their work.